Centre (ice hockey): Defensive zone play

 Unlike their offensive responsibilities, the centre's defensive responsibilities are relatively straightforward.
 Again the centre must be able to use their skating ability to cover vast portions of the ice, and is responsible for the greatest percentage of ice in their own zone than of any position.

 Defending the slot area

 The centre's first and foremost responsibility is defending the slot area from opposing forwards.
 This is the most difficult area of the ice to defend because of its proximity to the net and its being situated in the middle of the ice.
 The centre is not only responsible for the opposing centre, but other forwards who venture into the slot as well.
 Like defencemen, centres are often relied upon to block long-distance shots while patrolling the slot.
-Because there are no boards in the slot area, it is difficult to play physically on opposing forwards so centres must be adept at using their sticks to defend via poke checks, sweep checks, stick lifts, and other stickwork.
+Because there are no boards in the slot area, it is difficult to play physically on opposing forwards so centres must be good at using their sticks to defend via poke checks, sweep checks, stick lifts, and other stickwork.